the-road-to-learn-react/the-road-to-react/manuscript/react-modern/setup.md

 In the beginning, everything you need is located in the *src/* folder.
 The main focus lies on the *src/App.jsx* file which is used to implement React components.
 It will be used to implement your application, but later you might want to split up your React components into multiple files, where each file maintains one or more components on its own.
 We will arrive at this point eventually.

 Additionally, you will find a *src/main.jsx* as an entry point to the React world.
-You will get to know this file intimately in later sections.
+You will get to know this file in later sections.
 There is also a *src/index.css* and a *src/App.css* file to style your overall application and components, which comes with the default style when you open them.
 You will modify them later as well.

 ## npm Scripts